I benchmarked the top Tidio alternatives for 2026: Here's what I found

 Tidio is a popular first stop for a lot of businesses dipping their toes into AI customer support.
 It’s easy to get started with, feels friendly, and seems to get the job done.
 But as your company grows, and customer questions get a little more complicated, you might start to feel the seams stretching.
 Maybe the pricing is getting hard to predict, the AI isn't quite as sharp as you need, or you just wish it played nicer with the other tools you rely on.

 If that sounds like where you're at, you're in the right place.
-Plenty of teams are on the hunt for Tidio alternatives that offer more power and flexibility without a scary price tag or a month-long setup process.
-In this guide, I'll walk you through the 6 best Tidio alternatives I've found for 2025, based on how they actually work for different kinds of teams.
+Plenty of teams are on the hunt for Tidio alternatives: solutions that offer more power and flexibility without a month-long setup process.
+In this guide, I'll walk you through the 5 best Tidio alternatives I've found for 2026, based on how they actually work for different kinds of teams.
 We'll cover everything from e-commerce workhorses to tools that just add a smart AI layer over the help desk you already love.

 What is Tidio?